-According to CARTS, of fatal crashes in 2018, less than 9 percent of the drivers involved were young drivers (age 20 or younger).
-This is significant, because drivers age 15 to 20 make up 7 percent of all licensed drivers in the State so they are closer to having a normal representation in crashes again in 2018 after being highly overrepresented in crashes in previous years.
-Of the 84 fatal crashes involving drivers age 15 to 20 that were tested, 20 percent (17) were alcohol involved.
+According to CARTS, of fatal crashes in 2019, slightly more than 9 percent of the drivers involved were young drivers (age 20 or younger).
+This is significant, because drivers age 15 to 20 make up 7 percent of all licensed drivers in the State so they are closer to having a normal representation in crashes again in 2019 after being highly overrepresented in crashes in previous years.
+Of the 78 fatal crashes involving drivers age 15 to 20 that were tested, 25 percent (20) were alcohol involved.
 Novice drivers under 20 years of age have the highest crash risk of any age group on the road.
 Teen crash risk is impacted by developmental and behavioral issues coupled with inexperience.
 While many teens crash because of risk-taking, most crashes occur because the teen behind the wheel does not have the skills or experience needed to recognize a hazard and take corrective action.